-Our finding of relatively rounded pinch-points is in agreement with the results of Refs.
-[25, 26, 31] which also observed pinch points of a similar nature.
-The fact that the overall bowtie pattern of susceptibility appears rather intact (despite relatively rounded pinch points) lends support to the view that the low-temperature $(T/J_1 = 1/100)$ paramagnetic phase of the S = 1/2nearest-neighbor Heisenberg antiferromagnet respects to a good degree the zero net magnetic moment per tetrahedron constraint, i.e., the "ice rules"-as also found in Ref.
+Our finding of relatively rounded pinch points is in agreement with the results of Refs.
+[25,26,31], which also observe pinch points of a similar nature.
+The fact that the overall bow-tie pattern of susceptibility appears rather intact (despite relatively rounded pinch points) lends support to the view that the low-temperature $(T/J_1 = 1/100)$ paramagnetic phase of the S = 1/2 nearest-neighbor Heisenberg antiferromagnet respects to a good degree the zero net magnetic moment per tetrahedron constraint, i.e., the "ice rules"-as also found in Ref.
 [31].
-The temperature evolution of the susceptibility in the [hhl]-plane is shown in Fig. 6.
-To obtain a quantitative picture, we plot in Fig. 8 the susceptibility along a 1D cut (white line in $T/J_1 = 1/100$ plot of Fig. 6)
+The temperature evolution of the susceptibility in the [hhl] plane is shown in Fig. 6.
+To obtain a quantitative picture, we plot in Fig. 8 the susceptibility along a 1D cut (white line in the $T/J_1 = 1/100$ plot of Fig. 6) across the width of the pinch point in the bow-tie structure.

-FIG. 6.
-The spin susceptibility profile (in units of $1/J_1$) in the [hhl] plane at different temperatures for the S = 1/2 isotropic nearest-neighbor Heisenberg antiferromagnet.

-across the width of the pinch point in the bowtie structure.
 On increasing the temperature by even an order of magnitude, i.e., up to $T/J_1 = 1/10$, it is found that the susceptibility profile and the width of the pinch points remain essentially unchanged.
-In the temperature range $T/J_1 = 1/10$ till $T/J_1 \sim 1$, the pinch point width is seen to increase (approximately) linearly (see inset of Fig. 8) in contrast to the $T^{1/2}$ behavior expected classically (see Fig. 4).
-However, the fact that the overall bowtie structure remains relatively intact up till $T \sim J_1$ seems to suggest that the ice-rules govern the physics (to a good degree of accuracy) over a surprisingly large temperature range as also found in Ref.
+In the temperature range $T/J_1 = 1/10$ till $T/J_1 \sim 1$, the pinch-point width is seen to increase (approximately) linearly (see the inset of Fig. 8) in contrast to the $T^{1/2}$ behavior expected classically (see Fig. 4).
+However, the fact that the overall bow-tie structure remains relatively intact up till $T \sim J_1$ seems to suggest that the ice rules govern the physics (to a good degree of accuracy) over a surprisingly large temperature range as also found in Ref.
 [31].
-We have also studied the behavior of the direct-space spin-spin correlations with temperature, and find that for any given distance, it is only their amplitude that varies with temperature, while their signs remain constant over the entire temperature range, in agreement with the findings of Ref.
+We also study the behavior of the direct-space spin-spin correlations with the temperature and find that, for any given distance, it is only their amplitude that varies with the temperature, while their signs remain constant over the entire temperature range, in agreement with the findings of Ref.
 [26].
 Also, the signs of all correlators up to the 16th neighbor as obtained from PFFRG agree with those obtained in Table I of Ref.
 [26].
-This is interesting in light of the fact that Ref.
-[26] evaluates the equal-time spin-spin correlators, i.e., $S(q, \omega)$ integrated over frequency, whereas we compute only $\omega = 0$ correlator, which implies that an integration over frequencies does not change the sign.

 FIG. 7.
-The susceptibilities of the S = 1/2 and S = 1 isotropic nearest-neighbor Heisenberg antiferromagnet plotted along the 1D cut (see the white line in $T/J_1 = 1/100$ plot in Fig. 6) across the bowtie width at the lowest simulated temperature $T/J_1 = 1/100$.
+The susceptibilities of the S = 1/2 and S = 1 isotropic nearest-neighbor Heisenberg antiferromagnet plotted along the 1D cut (see the white line in the $T/J_1 = 1/100$ plot in Fig. 6) across the bow-tie width at the lowest simulated temperature $T/J_1 = 1/100$.

 FIG. 8.
-The susceptibility of the S = 1/2 isotropic nearestneighbor Heisenberg antiferromagnet plotted along the 1Dcut (see the white line in $T/J_1 = 1/100$ plot in Fig. 6) across the bowtie width at different temperatures.
-The inset shows the full-width-at-half-maximum (FWHM) of the curves as a function of temperature.
+The susceptibility of the S = 1/2 isotropic nearestneighbor Heisenberg antiferromagnet plotted along the 1D cut (see the white line in the $T/J_1 = 1/100$ plot in Fig. 6) across the bow-tie width at different temperatures.
+The inset shows the FWHM of the curves as a function of the temperature.